-Join us on a very special wilderness yoga retreat weekend.
-Spend two nights getting away from it all practicing yoga, forest bathing, unwinding, and reconnecting with the natural world.
-We’ll bring the tents, the cozy campfire, and amazing yoga instructors.
-You’ll bring a heart ready to receive the gift of renewal from the natural world through community with other outdoor women.
+Join us for a very special outdoor retreat weekend.
+Spend two nights getting away from it all unwinding, forest bathing, practicing yoga, swaying in a hammock, and reconnecting with nature.
+We’ll bring the tents, cozy campfire, and amazing yoga instructors.
+You bring a heart ready to receive the gift of renewal through community with other outdoor women.
 Come unplug with us and return renewed, relaxed, and rekindled.

 Group Size: 12

 Duration: Two Night Overnight

 The Cascade Mountain Adventures team is thrilled to offer a very special outdoor women’s retreat.
 We believe in the power of nature to restore our hearts, minds, and souls.
 We can think of no better way to experience this gift, and reconnect with nature, than a weekend retreat outdoors.